duddukuri-md/ds-exchange-rates-service-process-api/README.md

 This currency exchange service is implemented with the following components:

   1. **Scheduled Maintenance:** A MuleSoft scheduler logic runs daily at 5 AM (New York time) to clear stale exchange rates.
-This ensures the service stays up to date with the latest currency conversion data.

   2. **API Endpoints:** Three MuleSoft API endpoints are exposed to facilitate currency exchange operations: